RulesCricketT20 World Cup

 • Jay Shah (Representative of Full Members)

-• Joel Wilson, who represents the emperors
+• Joel Wilson, who represents the emperor

 • ICC Chief Referee Ranjan Madugalle; MCC Representative Jamie Cox